wanze/SeoMaestro/README.md

 A ProcessWire module helping you to manage SEO related tasks like a boss! 😎✌️

 * Automatically generates and maintains a XML sitemap from your pages.
-* Includes a Fieldtype and Inputfield to manage sitemap settings (`noindex`, `nofollow`) and meta data for pages (title, description, canonical url, Opengraph, Twitter, structured data etc.).
+* Includes a Fieldtype and Inputfield to manage sitemap settings and meta data for pages (title, description, canonical url, Opengraph, Twitter, structured data, robots etc.).
 * Multi language support for the sitemap and meta data.
 * Configure default values for meta data on template level and let pages inherit or overwrite them individually.
 * Map existing fields to meta data, reducing the need to duplicate content for content editors.
 * Live preview for content editors how the entered meta data appears on Google and Facebook.

-Here is an example of rendered meta data you will get from a single SeoMaestro field:
+Here is an example of all rendered meta data you will get from a SeoMaestro field:

 ```html
 <title>Sed dictum eros quis massa semper rutrum. | acme.com</title>